-Because of the general condition of the water that is available, families are forced to make a choice either to take chances with their health drinking uncertain water or pay extra for potable water.
-They can either purchase bottled water or spend additional resources in gas and/or firewood.
-Consumers can pay as much as Q250-Q300 every month simply to acquire water suitable for drinking and cooking.
-Pending their economic situation this monthly health expense is a constraint too much to bare.
+Because of the general condition of the available water, families are forced to choose either to take chances with their health drinking uncertain water or pay extra for potable water.
+They can either purchase bottled water or spend additional resources on gas and/or firewood.
+Consumers can pay as much as Q250-Q300 every month to acquire water suitable for drinking and cooking.
+Pending their economic situation, this monthly health expense is a constraint too much to bare.

-Assuming the source water cannot be cleaned then the solution is to provide an end user option that does not sacrifice any more of the household budget than is necessary.
-For a one time investment in a simple hollow fibre membrane filter your typical Guatemalan family can improve their health and household economy – whose factors are of paramount importance for the progress and development of any country.
-In most cases the filter will pay for itself in saving the cost for bottled water and/or the firewood and gas expended to boil water, within the first 5 months.
+The solution is to provide an end-user option that does not sacrifice any more household budget.
+For a one-time investment in a simple hollow fiber membrane filter, your typical Guatemalan family can improve their health and household economy – whose factors are of paramount importance for the progress and development of any country.
+In most cases, the filter will pay for itself in saving the cost for bottled water and/or the firewood and gas expended to boil water within the first 5 months.